 Provided to one new partner site annually, the award recognizes a site that is timely in their communication with us, a great experience for students (based on student feedback), and significantly improve our community.
 Recipients receive a certificate and recognition at our annual awards ceremony.

-Provided to one faculty member annually for commitment to service learning and Community Partnerships.
+Provided to one faculty member annually for commitment to service learning and/or community service.
 Recipients receive a certificate and recognition at our awards' ceremony.

 The annual Ernest A. Lynton Award for the Scholarship of Engagement for Early Career Faculty recognizes a faculty member who connects his or her teaching, research, and service to community engagement.
 The Lynton Award is designated as an award for early career faculty who are pre-tenure at tenure-granting campuses or early career--within the first six years--at campuses with long-term contracts.

 The Lynton Award emphasizes engaged scholarly work across the faculty roles.
 The scholarship of engagement (also known as outreach scholarship, public scholarship, scholarship for the common good, community-based scholarship, and community engaged scholarship) represents an integrated view of the faculty role in which teaching, research, and service overlap and are mutually reinforcing, is characterized by scholarly work tied to a faculty member's expertise, is of benefit to the external community, is visible and shared with community stakeholders, and reflects the mission of the institution.
 In addition, NERHCE conceptualizes scholarly engagement in terms of social justice embedded in democratic ideals.